outscale/osc-sdk-go/v2/docs/CreateLoadBalancerPolicyRequest.md

 NewCreateLoadBalancerPolicyRequestWithDefaults instantiates a new CreateLoadBalancerPolicyRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCookieExpirationPeriod

+`func (o *CreateLoadBalancerPolicyRequest) GetCookieExpirationPeriod() int32`

+GetCookieExpirationPeriod returns the CookieExpirationPeriod field if non-nil, zero value otherwise.

+### GetCookieExpirationPeriodOk

+`func (o *CreateLoadBalancerPolicyRequest) GetCookieExpirationPeriodOk() (*int32, bool)`

+GetCookieExpirationPeriodOk returns a tuple with the CookieExpirationPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCookieExpirationPeriod

+`func (o *CreateLoadBalancerPolicyRequest) SetCookieExpirationPeriod(v int32)`

+SetCookieExpirationPeriod sets CookieExpirationPeriod field to given value.

+### HasCookieExpirationPeriod

+`func (o *CreateLoadBalancerPolicyRequest) HasCookieExpirationPeriod() bool`

+HasCookieExpirationPeriod returns a boolean if a field has been set.

 ### GetCookieName